The Ultimate French press Guide

 • Around 3 piece filter system, so Not a small coffee particle comes in the coffee cup after plunging.

-• No Vacuum insulated thermal feature, I felt it decrease the taste after a few mins after brewing, so not required.
+• There is no vacuum-insulated thermal feature, I felt it decreased the taste a few mins after brewing, so not required.

 • Looking for 12 to 18 ounces of capacity, As I always need fresh coffee.